CUIZIA/Solene_Microlimat/simulation_model/Make METEO File.md

 ### 2.1 Using `generate_meteo.py`

-If you download weather data from [Météo France Open Data](https://meteo.data.gouv.fr/datasets?topic=6571f26dc009674feb726be9), it is recommended to choose the **“Données climatologiques de base – horaires”** dataset.
+If you download weather data from [Météo France Open Data](https://meteo.data.gouv.fr/datasets?topic=6571f26dc009674feb726be9), it is recommended to choose the **“Données climatologiques de base – horaires”** dataset (the times are expressed in UTC for mainland France and in FU for overseas territories).
 Below is a table explaining the key variables and their meanings:

 <div align="center">